 Another complication is Adam’s brother, James, who seems to be everything Adam is, but kinder, calmer, and more sincere.
 Yet Emily is torn because while she is attracted to James, she also is suspicious of his attentions.

 Jones keeps the focus on Emily and Pammie, and the pages keep turning as the reader endeavors to find out who will win — the evil Pammie, soon-to-be-evil-mother-in-law, or Emily.
 Perhaps, like this reviewer, readers will be expecting a surprise reveal about Emily.
 The actual ending is not easy to predict and will probably surprise most readers.

 This is perfect for a quick vacation or weekend read.
 It’s a carefully crafted psychological thriller with a suspenseful plot and realistic characters.
 Enjoy.

-Please note, this review is based on the final hardcover books provided by Disney-Hyperion, the publisher, for review purposes.
+Please note: This review is based on the final, hardcover book provided by Minotaur, the publisher, for review purposes.